 Through this initiative, more than 7,000 BluePearl Associates have quick mobile access to domestic violence and self-harm crisis resources as well as suicide prevention lifelines

-BluePearl Specialty and Emergency Pet Hospital today announced the launch of a national health and well-being initiative aimed at bringing more support and resources to its Associates: The Key Chain Initiative.
+BluePearl Pet Hospital today announced the launch of a national health and well-being initiative aimed at bringing more support and resources to its Associates: The Key Chain Initiative.
 The goal of the Key Chain Initiative is to ensure that each of BluePearl’s 7,000+ Associates have access to life-saving mental health resources when and where they need it.

 Each key chain contains a QR code that when scanned brings the Associate to a list of domestic violence and self-harm crisis resources, as well as to suicide prevention lifelines.
 To ensure no Associate is left behind, and that resources are up-to-date, new key chains will be sent to hospitals annually.

-The concept of the Key Chain Initiative first came to the Health and Well-being Team by way of an Associate suggestion.
-This Associate initially came across the idea through her husband, a military veteran, who similarly received a key chain that linked to mental health resources,” explained Lori C. Harbert, MSW, LCSW, CAGCS, Director of Health and Well-being at BluePearl.
-“This initiative is a prime example of how the Health and Well-being Team at BluePearl is working collaboratively with hospitals to continuously improve its support to have greater impact on Associate wellness.
+The concept of the Key Chain Initiative first came to the Health and Well-Being Team by way of an Associate suggestion.
+This Associate initially came across the idea through her husband, a military veteran, who similarly received a key chain that linked to mental health resources,” explained Lori C. Harbert, MSW, LCSW, CAGCS, Director of Health and Well-Being at BluePearl.
+“This initiative is a prime example of how the Health and Well-Being Team at BluePearl is working collaboratively with hospitals to continuously improve its support to have greater impact on Associate wellness.
 Together, we can help reduce the stigma around mental health and save lives.”

 BluePearl hospital leadership and Wellness Ambassadors are responsible for facilitating Associate education on the new initiative.
 Wellness Ambassadors are volunteer Associates who serve as liaisons between BluePearl hospitals and the organization’s veterinary social work and leadership teams.